Three (The John Butler Trio album)

 Three is the second studio album of Australian jam band The John Butler Trio.

-All the music and lyrics were written and arranged by John Butler.
+All the music and lyrics were written and arranged by John Butler except Earthbound Child, which Ozzie Rea co-wrote.
 The album was recorded, engineered and mixed by Shaun O'Callaghan at Studio Couch, North Fremantle, Western Australia.
-It was mastered at Woodstock Studios by Robin Mai, Nicky Bomba and Joe Camilleri.
-The album was produced by the John Butler Trio and Shaun O'Callaghan.
-The cover concept was designed by John Butler with Matt and Iowana at Insomnia Design.
+Robin Mai, Nicky Bomba, and Joe Camilleri mastered it at Woodstock Studios.
+The John Butler Trio and Shaun O'Callaghan produced the album.
+John Butler designed the cover concept with Matt and Iowana at Insomnia Design.